rydmike/flex_color_picker/README.md

 flutter run --release
 ```

-The result is a default picker with only the primary and accent color picker available, plus another picker that opens in a dialog, with all except picker 3 enabled.
+The result is a default picker with only the primary and accent color picker available, plus another picker that opens up in a dialog, with all pickers enabled, except 3 `ColorPickerType.both` and 4 `ColorPickerType.bw`.

 ![ColorPicker Basic](/resources/ColorPickerSimpleDemo.png)